Nosckid/image_classification.py/README.md

 3. Run the "image_classification.py" script: python image_classification.py
   a.
 Make sure you called the script with the correct version (your version) of python
 4. After execution, the script will classify the provided image using the MobileNetV2 model and print the top 5 predictions along with their probabilities of resemblance.
 5. Due to the file size, only the MobileNetV2 was uploaded.
-But if you want to make use of other algorithms, for a better prediction, you can find them at this link: "https://github.com/OlafenwaMoses/ImageAI/tree/master/imageai/Classification"
+But if you want to make use of other algorithms, for a better prediction, you can find them at this link: "https://github.com/OlafenwaMoses/ImageAI/tree/master/imageai/Classification" after the TABLE OF CONTENTS, before FirstPrediction.py

 # Example Output
 After running the script, you will see an output similar to the following: